priyank-p/reminder-app/docs/app-directory.md

 #### `models` directory
 The models directory holds, all the backend models for db.
-We use leveldb which is super fast, no-sql db, we don't use leveldb directory since you just store a key, and a pair, which could work if we set all the reminders which is json into one key, but that not ideal.
-We needed something that can store things in a more organized way, so we use a package called `level-uplevel` created by [priyank](https://github.com/priyankp10) which allows the data to be store in a more organized way.
+We use leveldb which is super fast, no-sql db, we don't use leveldb directly since you can just store a key, and a pair, which could work if we set all the reminders which is json into one key, but that not ideal.
+We needed something that can store things in a more organized way, so we use a package called `level-uplevel` which allows the data to be store in a more organized way.

-By using the `level-uplevel` package we can also do migrations which are really neat when a thing changes.
+By using the `level-uplevel` package we can also do migrations which are really neat when a thing changes, the migrations are located at `app/models/migrations`.

 #### `errors` directory